Understanding Self Assessment and Self Employment for Musicians

 What is Self Assessment?

 Self Assessment is HMRC’s system for collecting all the information needed to calculate your annual tax position.
+It covers everything, not just your music income.
+On one tax return, you may need to report:

 PAYE employment